Getting started

 How many files do you want to download? [a number | all]

-Let's set this value to 3.
-Then you need to specify the folder where the sound files will be downloaded:
+3. Then you need to specify the folder where the sound files will be downloaded:

 Please set an output folder: